Volleyball Positions Explained: All 6 Roles, Zones & Rotations

 Understanding Volleyball Rotation

-After your team wins a point, all six players rotate one position clockwise:
+Every time your team wins a rally, all six players rotate one position clockwise.

 Which Volleyball Position Should I Play?